tibinthomas9/tibinthomas9.github.io/Refresher.md

 ## Optionals

 You use  _optionals_  in situations where a value may be absent.
 An optional represents two possibilities: Either there  _is_  a value, and you can unwrap the optional to access that value, or there  _isn’t_  a value at all.

+### Optional Binding

+You use  _optional binding_  to find out whether an optional contains a value, and if so, to make that value available as a temporary constant or variable.
+Optional binding can be used with  `if`  and  `while`  statements to check for a value inside an optional, and to extract that value into a constant or variable, as part of a single action